molecule/molecule.github.io/_post/movies-watched.md

         link: https://www.alternateending.com/2017/05/guardians-galaxy-vol-2-2017.html
     -
         title: Ghost in the Shell
         review: We watched the original Japanese version and remain baffled as to the appeal of this story.
+Very pretty at least.
         rating: 2
         link: https://www.alternateending.com/2017/08/ghost-in-the-shell-2017.html
     -